OctopusDeploy/docs/docs/administration/workers/index.md

 ## Migrating to workers

-Octopus workers also provides a smooth path to move off the built-in worker, and thus off running scripts on the Octopus server, an onto external workers, without updating any deployment processes.
-Learn about how to [use the default worker pool to move steps off the Octopus server](worker-pools.md#Using-the-default-pool-to-stop-running-scripts-on-the-server
+Octopus workers also provides a smooth path to move off the built-in worker, and thus off running scripts on the Octopus server, and onto external workers, without updating any deployment processes.
+Learn about how to [use the default worker pool to move steps off the Octopus server](worker-pools.md#Using-the-default-pool-to-stop-running-scripts-on-the-server)